State Suspends Admissions to Upper Eastern Tennessee Nursing Home

 The crumbling skull rule is the rebuttal rule to the eggshell skull doctrine.
 It limits a defendant’s liability because it states that the harm suffered by the victim was inevitable due to his or her fragile nature, and the defendant’s actions had a minimal effect upon the already-weakened victim.
 If this doctrine is applied, the defendant will not be held liable for all the damage done to the victim.

-Nashville Personal Injury and Wrongful Death Attorneys
+Nashville Personal Injury and Wrongful Death Lawyers

 Losing a loved one to an accident or the negligence of another person is devastating, no matter how old s/he was.
-At the firm of Calhoun Law, PLC, our attorneys are compassionate, aggressive, and sharp.
+At the firm of Calhoun Law, PLC, our lawyers are compassionate, aggressive, and sharp.
 After the loss of a family member, no one wants to endure an extensive legal battle or be forced to relive the details of the accident, all the time.
 If you have lost a loved one due to someone else’s bad behavior, contact our Nashville law firm today.